theseanything/civilservicelgbt.github.io/_posts/2019-01-03-social-events-for-2019.md

 ### London

-As we always, we're holding regular socials in London from February 2019 through December 2019.
+As we always, we're holding regular socials in London from January 2019 through December 2019.
 They'll be on the **first Thursday** of each month.
 There's no need to register, you can just turn up.
 The location for each event will be published on our website around a week in advance.

 For the last few years, one of our volunteers -- Rebecca Cooper -- has done a brilliant job of organising these monthly events.
 Rebecca has decided she'd like to focus on other things for 2019; so we're looking for a new party planner.
 If that sounds like you, [get in touch](/about/contact-us)!